waps101/AlbedoMM/README.md

     texEV = h5read('albedoModel2020_bfm_albedoPart.h5','/diffuseAlbedo/model/pcaVariance')';
 ```

+## License

+We give permission to use the model and code only for academic research purposes.
+Anyone wishing to use the model or code for commercial purposes should contact [William Smith](mailto:william.smith@york.ac.uk) in the first instance.

 ## Citation

 If you use the model or the code in your research, please cite the following paper: